Integrated multi-trophic aquaculture (imta)

-Integrated Multi-Trophic Aquaculture (IMTA) systems combine fed aquaculture such as shrimp or fish with extractive inorganic aquaculture of seaweed and extractive organic matter of shellfish.
+Integrated Multi-Trophic Aquaculture (IMTA) systems combine fed aquaculture such as finfish or shrimp with extractive organic matter of shellfish and extractive inorganic aquaculture of seaweed.

 IMTA is a flexible system which aims to reproduce an ecosystem system on a smaller scale, and can be executed in open water or land based systems.